 The text found in these Cold War comics was colourful, straightforward and easy to understand.
 They appealed to young children who knew how to read, being able to grasp the message with no significant difficulty.
 In addition, the Action-packed cartoons hooked teenagers, dazzling them with tales of rocket-powered jets tearing through Soviet defences and brave GIs thwarting cowardly surprise attacks.

 Though they are now invariably read ironically, at the time their message was deadly serious.
 Cold War comics were defending and promoting an American point of view that was jingoistic, often highly belligerent, but always meant to be taken seriously.
-The strips were extremely realistic and beautifully drawn, no matter how far-fetched the plots.
-Though each issue would differ in narrative detail they would always push the moral that “only a Strong America can prevent an Atomic War.”
+The strips were extraordinarily realistic and beautifully drawn, no matter how far-fetched the plots.
+Though each issue would differ in narrative detail, they would always push the moral that “only a Strong America can prevent an Atomic War.”

 Cold war comics invariably followed the set structural formula illustrated below.